 - Garnish with the crisp garlic.
 Serve with pan fried potato strips.
 Serve with jasmine white rice if desired.

-- To make potato strips: peel and slice potatoes in 2-inch long strips.
+- To make potato strips: Peel and slice potatoes in 2-inch long strips.
 Soak in water with salt for at least 30 minutes.
 Drain water.
 Pat potato strips dry with paper towels.
 Over medium high heat, in a medium skillet add the cooking oil.
-Oil must be hot to about 350 F degrees.
+Oil must be hot to about 350 F degrees (if measuring with a deep-fry thermometer).
 It will take about 3 to 5 minutes over medium high heat for the oil to get hot enough.
 Add the potato strips, a few at a time.
 Pan fry potatoes for about 8 to 10 minutes, turning them over to brown evenly.
 When cooked, place on parchment paper to remove excess oil.
 Sprinkle with salt and pepper.